The people have spoken!

 OK, this is a great alkaline, family-friendly recipe.
 Firstly it is great because it was invented and constructed 100% in my kitchen (although admittedly not entirely by me alone), and secondly because it is 100% healthy, alkalising and delicious.

-In fact, this is the alkaline recipe that first really had me believe in myself that I could create a whole Alkaline Diet Recipe Book!
+In fact, this is the alkaline recipe that first really had me believe in myself that I could create a whole Alkaline Diet Recipe System!
 And the rest is history!

 And that’s it!
 These are my 21 most popular alkaline recipes since I started back in 2004!